 The two most common types of powder coating are thermosetting and thermoplastic, and both utilize an array of common polymers including polyester, polyurethane, polyester-epoxy, straight epoxy and acrylics.

-Benefits of a Powder Coat
+8 Benefits of Powder Coat Finishing for Metal Parts

 - No liquid carrier makes it easier to produce thick, even coatings